 - Watch Mount Fuji as you ski: It would be a shame to not enjoy the snow by skiing at the Fujiyama Snow Resort Yeti.
 This tour has a great view of Mount Fuji, an active volcano located in Tokyo.
 There are coaches for the attendees whether you are a beginner or advanced in skiing.
 All costumes are provided in addition to transfer between the meet-up point and the Yeti Resort.

-- Watch snow monkeys in the onsen: Take a tour to the Jigokudani Onsen and watch the snow monkeys there play in the snow and bathe in the hot waters.
+- Watch snow monkeys in the onsen: Next on the list of best things to do in Japan in winter is to take a tour to the Jigokudani Onsen and watch the snow monkeys there play in the snow and bathe in the hot waters.
 This tour is of one-day duration with lunch, bus fare, and tour guide provided.

 Where to stay in Japan:

 The hotels in Japan are known for their cleanliness, hospitality, and great service.
 These are some of the important criteria that most travelers worry about when traveling to a new country.
 See some of the hotels that you can check out before planning your Japan in winter trip:

 - Toshi Center Hotel: Known for being one of the best-rated hotels in Tokyo, Toshi Center Hotel is perfectly located within a 3 minute walk from Nagatacho Subway Station.
 You can visit here for more details about the hotel and popular tourist landmarks situated near it.